 - I've started using Scrivener and can't even imagine writing without it anymore.
 I believe that the ease of being able to switch scenes around at the click of a button is indispensable for non-linear writers like me.
 And the cork board feature?
 LOVE IT!
 There is SO much to love about this program, but a word of warning, there is a bit of a learning curve.
 If you can stick with it though, I think you'll find it's well, well worth it.
 I give it a huge two thumbs up.

 - I've also started using the pomodoro technique, and bought this nifty little productivity app called Tomatoes.
 It's a very simple process but I'm finding the results quite amazing so far.
 I set my Tomatoes timer for 15 minutes, write, then take a 5 minute break, and keep going.
 You can also set a longer break after you complete a certain number of pomodoro (pomodori?).
-For anyone that tends to procrastinate, this technique is definitely worth a try.
+For anyone that tends to get easily distracted, this technique is definitely worth a try.

 - And lastly, I've started listening to a few different writing podcasts which not only put me in the right frame of mind, but have given me great insights and knowledge into the world of writing and publishing.
 On my list are The Narrative Breakdown, hosted by James Monahan and Cheryl Klein, This Creative Life, hosted by Sara Zarr, and Writing Excuses, hosted by Mary Robinette Kowal, Brandon Sanderson, Howard Taylor, and Dan Wells.

 You can download all these podcasts through iTunes for free, too.